Filing a claim

 - Do not include the names of the District Attorney or Assistant District Attorney prosecuting the criminal case.

-- If you obtain monetary damages from the suspect after suing them in civil court, you will be expected to repay OVS for any compensation you received from them.
+- If you obtain monetary damages from the suspect after suing them in civil court, you must repay OVS for any compensation you received.

 Representative page